jasongitaccount/ezconfig.sh/README.md

   - `set` first attempts to update the value of the last preexisting key that is NOT commented out by `#`.
 If a matching key does not exist, a new key/value set will be added to the end of the file.
 Most useful when the key is supposed to be unique (e.g. setting the SSH port number)
   - `reset` is like `set` but first attempts to uncomment and modify the value of the already available key in place if they are commented out by `#`.
   - `autoset` is like `set` but does not prompt you if finds multiple matches.
 Instead, modifies the last one.
-  - `autoreset` is like `reset` does not prompt you if finds multiple matches.
-Instead, modifies the last one.
+  - `autoreset` is like `reset` does not prompt you to confirm the replacement and if finds multiple matches, modifies the last one.

 `Key` is the first part of a key/value set.